mcallisterliza/drama-kids/README.md

 - When I deployed my project to Github pages I realised that my website was not working correctly as the four images from my reviews section were showing as broken links.
 After some investigation I realised that I had used incorrect file paths in my code.
 In my code was: "/assets/images/pic2.png".
 After revisiting the lesson on file paths I realised I needed to remove the first slash from this code for my images to work.
 Once I removed this slash my images were working.

-- When I ran Lighthouse on my project I had an error messages for my call to action button for accessibility.
+- When I ran Lighthouse on my project I had an error message for my call to action button for accessibility.
 After reading the guidance from Lighthouse and re-examining my code I realised that my aria-label did not match text shown to the user on the button.
 I corrected this error and ran Lighthouse again and gained 100% for accessibility.

 - When I deployed my project to Github I realised that my hero image did not scroll with the rest of the homepage content.
-I revisited my CSS code and relaised that I had positioned my hero image as 'fixed'.
+I revisited my CSS code and realised that I had positioned my hero image as 'fixed'.
 I corrected this and when I viewed my live project again my hero image scrolled as originally planned.

 - When I ran my HTML code through the HTML validator I recieved a number of error messages for unexpected slashes in self closing tags.
 I revisited my code and used the HTML error message as a guidance and went to the referenced line of code and found the error.
 I corrected this by removing the slash.
 I then ran my HTML through the validator once more and the result came back with no error messages.